tungerer/tungerer.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a Horizon postdoctoral fellow at the <a href="https://psycholinguistics.weebly.com/">Psycholinguistics & Cognition lab</a> at Concordia University, Montreal.
-In my work, I combine experimental and corpus-based methods to investigate linguistic representation and processing.
+I am a psycholinguist who uses experimental and corpus-based methods to investigate linguistic representation and processing.

-Starting in Fall 2024, I will complete a two-year postdoc at the University of Toronto, working with <a href="http://blairarmstrong.net/">Dr. Blair C. Armstrong</a>.
+In October 2024, I will start a postdoc at the University of Toronto, working with <a href="http://blairarmstrong.net/">Dr. Blair C. Armstrong</a> on a project that aims to improve early literacy education for children.

 <b>----- NEWS: check out my two new books -----</b>